-About / Our people
+About us / Our people

 Youth Advisory Group